jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 ![](images/7.%20Commands%20Ideas.053.png)

-Only when you call a clause or an embedded command reference, the line doesn’t exit the command first:
+Only when you call a nested command or an embedded command reference, the line doesn’t exit the command first:

-*Call to clause:*
+*Call to nested command:*
 ![](images/7.%20Commands%20Ideas.054.jpeg)

 *Call an internal command reference:*